WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0202 - Create and alter a table in Microsoft SQL Server.md

 ## Scenario

-You work at a publishing house handling information about books and publishers.
+You work at a publishing house managing information about books and publishers.
 Recently, the publishing house has begun offering instructive classes to teach the basics of publishing.
 The publishing house has a database named **pubs**.
-You have been asked to create a new table in the **pubs** database to store information about these classes.
-You will use Microsoft SQL Server Management Studio to create this table.
+You've been asked to create a new table in the **pubs** database to store information about these classes.
+You'll use Microsoft SQL Server Management Studio to create this table.

 ## Objectives

-After completing this lab, you will be able to:
+By completing this lab, you’ll achieve the knowledge and skills to:

-- Connect to the database
+- Connect to the database.
-- Create and alter a table
+- Create and alter a table.

 Estimated time: 10 minutes